 Another caution: therapy is a lot of work and can sometimes, be unpleasant.
 There is no such thing as one session and you are cured.
 Sometimes, people report feeling worse after a few weeks of therapy.
 Your therapist will hopefully work to balance encouraging you to work while being gentle about how much you can tolerate.

 Once you have interviewed and made your first appointment, consider giving your therapist three sessions before you decide on them.
 The first session can be exhilarating, the second daunting and by the third there should be some movement.
 If you are not comfortable with the personality or the progress, kindly decline a follow up appointment.
 Go back to your list of therapists and call the next one or two.
 Get in for another appointment and try again.
 Granted, I may be pickier than most given my work, but, I had to meet with six therapists before I found The One.

 Therapy for All, Anytime, for Any Reason

-How wonderful would it be to have a therapist ready as need for you and your family?
-I rarely use my therapist anymore, but it makes an enormous difference knowing she is there if I need it.
+How wonderful would it be to have a therapist ready as needed for you and your family?
+I don’t always need my therapist, but it makes an enormous difference knowing she is there if I need it.
 When you are sick and desperately need a doctor, the last thing you feel like doing is calling around to find one with openings, that takes your insurance and can treat your issue.
 Find a therapist today, then, when you are really in a tough place, you know who to call.
-Even if I am not taking new patients right now, I always find space for my former patients.

 Greta Pankratz, LCSW